brucemcpherson/gas-fakes-containers/github-actions/README.md

 ## Setup Instructions

 ### 1. Initialize your environment
-Before running the setup, ensure your local environment is configured by running these commands in this directory:
+Before running the setup, ensure your appsscript.json contains the scopes you'll need, and the local environment is configured by running these commands in this directory:
 ```bash
 npx gas-fakes init
 npx gas-fakes auth